Zulko/moviepy/docs/index.rst

 MoviePy
 =======

 MoviePy is a Python module for script-based movie editing.
 It enables basic operations (cuts, concatenations, title insertions) to be done in a few lines, and can be used for advanced compositing and special effects.

-It can read and save to many formats, including `animated GIFs <http://zulko.github.io/blog/2014/01/23/making-animated-gifs-from-video-files-with-python>`_.
+It can read and write to many formats, `including animated GIFs <http://zulko.github.io/blog/2014/01/23/making-animated-gifs-from-video-files-with-python>`_.

 Let us put together a few demonstration clips (you will find the code for most of these in the :ref:`examples`): ::